 - and elbow dysplasia.

 No, probably not.
-But if you don’t give yourself the opportunity to understand what these types of policies “will” and “won’t” cover and if you don’t at least find out how much these “types” of policies cost, how will you ever know if purchasing one will be right for you?
+But if you do allow yourself to understand what these types of policies “will” and “won’t” cover,r and if you don’t at least find out how much these “types” of policies cost, how will you ever know if purchasing one will be right for you?

-Don’t think you can know.
-Which is why we’ve also written our Best Pet Insurance Companies article so that you can quickly determine for yourself if it make sense to purchase a pet insurance policy for your new family member.
+Here at IndulgeYourPet…I don’t think you can know.
+This is why we’ve also written our Best Pet Insurance Companies article so that you can quickly determine if purchasing a pet insurance policy for your new family member makes sense.

 thx